cvxgrp/scs/docs/src/examples/python/entropy.rst

 Maximum Entropy
 ===============

-This example demonstrates an instance of using the exponential cone.
+This example demonstrates an instance of using the exponential :ref:`cone
-In this problem we want find the maximum entropy point inside a convex polytope, ie, to solve
+<cones>`.
+In this problem we want find the maximum entropy point inside a
+convex polytope, ie, to solve

 .. math::